mpollmeier/gremlin-scala/README.md

 More working examples in [SelectSpec](https://github.com/mpollmeier/gremlin-scala/blob/master/gremlin-scala/src/test/scala/gremlin/scala/SelectSpec.scala).
 Kudos to [shapeless](https://github.com/milessabin/shapeless/) and Scala's sophisticated type system that made this possible.

 ### Saving / loading case classes
-You can save and load case classes as a vertex - this is still experimental but pretty cool.
-Note: this does _not_ work in a REPL, you have to put it into a test.
-For examples check out the [MarshallerSpec](https://github.com/mpollmeier/gremlin-scala/blob/master/gremlin-scala/src/test/scala/gremlin/scala/MarshallerSpec.scala).
+You can save and load case classes as a vertex (implemented with a blackbox macro).
+Note: this does _not_ work in a REPL.

 ```scala
 import org.apache.tinkerpop.gremlin.tinkergraph.structure.TinkerGraph